dominiczrong/Analysis-of-London-Crime-Trends-in-R/README.md

 7. Random Forest
 8. Boosting

-Accuracy of Models is determined by whether a method has managed to reduce the Mean-Squared Residual Error (MSRE) of the previous model.
+Evaluating the Accuracy of Models is determined by which method has managed to reduce the Mean-Squared Residual Error (MSRE) of the previous model by the most amount.